20 Jan Thomas Edison Was Not Dyslexic

 Before Thomas Edison was ten, he had already read History of England, Decline and Fall of the Roman Empire, History of the World, and The Age of Reason.

-Edublox Reading Tutor offers (1.) multisensory cognitive training, aimed at developing and automatizing the foundational skills of reading and spelling, and (2.) application in the form of reading and spelling exercises.
+Edublox Reading Tutor offers multisensory cognitive training, aimed at developing and automatizing the foundational skills of reading and spelling, as well as application in the form of reading and spelling exercises.
 Edublox programs are effective for a variety of learning difficulties including dyslexia.
 Watch our demo video below.